Robert Jenson

 Robert William Jenson (August 2, 1930 – September 5, 2017) was a leading American Lutheran and ecumenical theologian.
-Prior to his retirement in 2007, he spent seven years as the director of the Center for Theological Inquiry at Princeton Theological Seminary.
+Prior to his retirement in 2007, he spent seven years as the director of the Center for Theological Inquiry in Princeton, NJ.
 He was the co-founder of the Center for Catholic and Evangelical Theology and is known for his two-volume Systematic Theology published between 1997 and 1999.

 Student years

 Jenson was born on August 2, 1930, in Eau Claire, Wisconsin.
 He studied classics and philosophy at Luther College in the late 1940s, before beginning theological studies at Luther Seminary in 1951.
-Due to a car accident he missed most of his first-year seminary studies, and during that year he immersed himself in the works of Immanuel Kant and Søren Kierkegaard.
+Due to a car accident he missed most of his first-year seminary studies; he immersed himself in the works of Immanuel Kant and Søren Kierkegaard during that year.
 Jenson began reading historical-critical scholars like Hermann Gunkel and Sigmund Mowinckel, and as a result he became deeply interested in the biblical texts and in the theological significance of the Old Testament.